aws-samples/aws-xray-kubernetes/fargate/README.md

 export SUBNET_ID_2=<subnet_id_2>
 ```

+Create sg!
 Get a list of security groups in the VPC.
 Replace *<vpc_id>* with the vpc id that you used earlier.

 ```
 aws ec2 describe-security-groups --filters Name=vpc-id,Values=<vpc_id> --query 'SecurityGroups[*].GroupId'